KireinaHoro/research-plan/main.typ

   [Autumn 2026], [_Asset Management: Advanced Investments_ (UZH)], [3 ECTS],
 )

-The doctoral student has verified that the provisional schedule satisfies the credit recognition requirements from the department.
+The Doctoral Student has verified that the provisional schedule satisfies the credit recognition requirements from the department.